kptdev/kpt/package-examples/kustomize-pkg/README.md

 ### Apply the package

-It is possible to use kustomize build and kpt live apply, but it does require passing the inventory to `kpt live apply` from `kustomize build` output.
-It is best to have Kptfiles with inventory objects in overlay folders in case the variants of the package are deployed to the same cluster.
+It is possible to use kustomize build and kpt live apply, but it does require passing the inventory information to `kpt live apply` from `kustomize build` output.
+It is best to have Kptfiles with inventory information in overlay folders in case the variants of the package are deployed to the same cluster.
 Every variant of this application will need to be mapped to it\'s own inventory for pruning.
-In case you have two variants that use the same inventory object the consequent deploy might wipe out the previous variant.
+In case you have two variants that use the same inventory information the consequent deploy might wipe out the previous variant.

 ```shell
 $ kpt live init kustomize-pkg/overlays/dev